qudou/xmlplus/README.md

 ##Installation:

 Running in browser.
 Here is a simple example.
-For details, see [hello-world-client](docs/demo/hello-world/client).

 ```html
 <!DOCTYPE html>